 During the financial year, the Group outsourced its internal audit function to an independent professional firm, whose remit is to the Audit Committee.
 The Internal Auditors had carried out the internal audit covering the period under review and presented their report to the Audit Committee.
 The Audit Committee had deliberated on the contents of the report and is satisfied that appropriate actions are being taken to address all the weaknesses highlighted.
-The cost incurred for the Internal Audit function in respect of the financial year 2011 was RM8,000.
+The cost incurred for the Internal Audit function in respect of the financial year ended 31 December 2012 was RM16,000.

-The Board is of the view that the systems of internal control that have been implemented within the Group is sound and effective and have not resulted in any material losses and contingencies during the financial year 2011.
+The Board is of the view that the systems of internal control that have been implemented within the Group is sound and effective and have not resulted in any material losses and contingencies during the financial year ended 31 December 2012.
 The internal control procedures will be reviewed continuously in order to improve and strengthen the system to ensure ongoing adequacy, integrity and effectiveness as to safeguard the Group's assets and shareholders' investment.